baileyp/advent-of-code-2021/README.md

 function I wrote for Day 7.
 I think there were several ways to match all the bracket types, but I just went with a pair of arrays with indexed-matched values.

+† It has since come to my realization that a deque is actually *not* needed since this is also solvable iteratively.
+I saw the inherent tree structure of the data and sort of instinctively went with a recursive solution (which would much prefer a deque) which is one of those weird pitfalls of software design - perfectly sensible solutions can end up looking like anti-patterns.
+Live and learn 🤷

 #### Day 11 ([puzzle](https://adventofcode.com/2021/day/11), [solution](./src/solution/day11.js))

 There's a [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) quality to this puzzle, having to process a generation of change and then applying that change in two separate passes.
-It took a little finagling to get the order of operations just right and, I ended up Doing Something That You Shouldn't™ and by that I mean modifying a collection while in the middle of iterating that same collection.
+It took a little finagling to get the order of operations just right, and I ended up Doing Something That You Shouldn't™ and by that I mean modifying a collection while in the middle of iterating that same collection.
 Still, in this exact instance there are no side effects, so I'm sticking with it.

-Sometimes part 2 just comes along and wallops you but today that was not the case, the legwork done for part 1 required not changes for part 2, just a different invocation.
+Sometimes part 2 just comes along and wallops you but today that was not the case.
+The legwork done for part 1 required no changes for part 2, just a different invocation.

 #### Day 12 ([puzzle](https://adventofcode.com/2021/day/12), [solution](./src/solution/day12.js))

 😣 🚌 This is me on the struggle bus with today's puzzle.
 As I've [mentioned](https://github.com/baileyp/advent-of-code-2018/blob/e4029a94a75f3825ac965ee44be1cbddacbd35f1/README.md#day-7)
 [before](https://github.com/baileyp/advent-of-code-2020/blob/973d5463d81bc7e0d434c88b1d99fe5c5e1655e7/README.md#day-7-puzzle-solution)
-, I'm not great at graphs problems.
+, I'm not great at graph problems.
 Still, I've gotten a bit better over the years but the main source of today's struggle was actually a misinterpretation of the requirements.
 I (very foolishly) assumed that the puzzle input was going to model all nodes *and* edges **with** their direction - which was terribly wrong.
 I wasted a good hour with a step debugger all pinned on this bad assumption.
 I just didn't read carefully and was too quick to get to coding.